Scholar-6/brillder/public/terms.md

    	only play on the expectation of a cash reward.
 Brills are intended to incentivise learning and enhance the sense of reward from study.

-7 **Brills Valuation** ‘Premium’, paying subscribing players can currently trade in brills for cash prizes.
+7 **Brills Valuation**.
+‘Premium’, paying subscribing players can currently trade in brills for cash prizes.
 We only award cash prizes to subscribers and cannot award prizes to players who earn brills for free (e.g. via an Institution or Library account), nor can we transfer ‘historical’ brills
   	from an institution or Library user’s account to a new premium account.
 On occasion - such as a